ygnewyork/ygnewyork/README.md

 ## Hi there 👋

 Hi!
-I'm a student at UT Austin pusuring stats and data science.
+I'm a student at UT Austin pusuring Statistics and Data Science.
 My experience lies in building ML Models and using R and Python to conduct data analysis and make predictions for future events.
 I've worked on projects like [JobSense](https://github.com/texasluminescence/job-trend-analyzer/) and conducted my own analysis on the [NFL Big Data Bowl 2025](https://github.com/ygnewyork/NFLDataBowl2025), and used tensorflow along with scikit-learn for predicting [rainfall](https://github.com/ygnewyork/binary_rainfall_model) based on a multitude of factors.
 <!--
 **ygnewyork/ygnewyork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.